maxwondercorn/ember-dictionary/README.md

 ## What not to add

-Items that would be specific to a single guide should be added to the local dictionary - `.ember.dic`, which should be located at the root of the project directory.
-Non-core packages and addons used in examples such as `ember-moment` should also be in the local dictionary.
+Items that would be specific to a single guide should be added to the project dictionary.
+The project dictionary is named `.ember.dic` and should be located in the project root directory.
+Non-core packages and addons used in examples, such as `ember-moment` would also be in the local dictionary.

+The local dictionary can also be used to exclude words.
+If a word in the dictionary is prefixed with and `*`, the spellcheck will always flag those as misspelt words.

 ## Plurals